+TripAdvisor.com, with more than 375 million unique visitors monthly, named Banner Elk to its list of 15 Affordable Summer Cabin Getaways Across America.
 Trip Advisor analyzed user ratings for all U.S. towns that have rental properties available on its website.
-It then calculated the average cost of a week’s stay in a two-bedroom vacation rental in those cities and towns.
+It then calculated the average cost of a one-week stay in July in a two-bedroom cabin rental in those cities and towns.

 “Trip Advisor is the top website in the U.S. for consumer-rated travel.
 It’s a big deal when a site of that magnitude recognizes Banner Elk,” says Nancy Owen, representative of the Banner Elk Tourism Development Authority.
 “This exposes Banner Elk to millions of people throughout North America and paints us in a very positive light.
 It also lets people know that, even though we have very nice accommodations, we are also reasonably priced.”

 For more info on Banner Elk lodging options, go to the lodging section of this website.
 To read the full TripAdvisor article, click here.